hdais/unbound-bloomfilter/README.md

-  This patch implements a mitigation of random subdomain attack against DNS resolver using bloomfilter.
+  This patch implements a mitigation of random subdomain attack against DNS resolver using Bloomfilter.

-  When DNS resolver operators suffer from random subdomain attack they often block all queries for target domain (e.g. example.com) at their resolvers.
-It mitigates the attack effectively but the resolver no longer resolves example.com -- It is attacker's goal: DoS of example.com.
+  When DNS resolver operators suffer from random subdomain attack they often block all queries for target domain (e.g. `example.com`) at their resolvers.
+It mitigates the attack effectively but the resolver no longer resolves `example.com` -- It is attacker's goal: DoS of `example.com`.

-  This patch for unbound adds a new blocking mode "bloomfilter".
-It learns QNAMEs which resulted in NOERROR using bloomfilter in peace time.
-When you have set a domain to bloomfilter and Unbound receives queries for that domain, it accepts only QNAMEs that matches to bloomfilter (i.e. query result WAS NOERROR in past).

-So it will effectively refuses only bad random queries (bad query will result cache miss and NXDOMAIN).
+  This patch for unbound adds a new blocking mode `bloomfilter`.
+It learns QNAMEs which resulted in NOERROR (existing QNAMEs) using Bloomfilter in peace time.
+When you have set a domain to bloomfilter and Unbound receives queries for that domain, it accepts only QNAMEs that matches to Bloomfilter (whose result was NOERROR in past).
+So it can effectively refuse only bad random queries which will be NXDOMAIN.

 # Enabling bloomfilter learning